Not everyone has the ability or interest to address these types of power quality problems

 Origin is very important.
 Did the random transient voltages come from the utility source?
 And did they originate inside the building?
 If so, where?
 The transient voltages are on two phases — does this make the culprit a 480V single-phase load, such as an air conditioner?
 How about a single-phase 120V load passing the transients back through a delta-wye transformer?

 To answer these questions, we installed additional power monitors equipped with current probes.
-These other monitors (located at downstream panelboards) recorded the events and also showed a correlating increase in current during the events (Fig. 2 on page 21).
+These other monitors (located at downstream panelboards) recorded the events and also showed a correlating increase in current during the events (Fig. 2).
 This data showed that loads within the building were the sources.

 Eventually, we tracked the transient currents to individual circuits within one panelboard and finally to the loads responsible for the transients.
 Was it the air conditioner as originally suspected?
 Nope.
 Was it some major load inside the building?
 Wrong again.
 The sources turned out to be compact fluorescent downlights in a bathroom that were controlled by a motion sensor.